Dear Your Teen,

 When Do You Know Your Sexuality?

 Adolescence officially starts at age 11.
-As you mentioned, identity formation is a key development task during this stage.
+Identity formation is a key development task during this stage.
 Many 11-year-olds will try on different identities.
-They are neurologically programed to explore identity and may experience and express feelings of permanence when it comes to their gender identity and/or sexual orientation.
+They are neurologically programmed to explore identity and may experience and express feelings of permanence when it comes to their gender identity and/or sexual orientation.

 Some people need language that feels more concrete when exploring identity.
 Others are more comfortable with the ambiguity of remaining fluid.